DWhiteheadCode/Tracer-Abilities/README.md

 Some basic debugging functionality has been included to assist with development/ to showcase functionality.

 ## Blink Debug CVar
-The blink ability contains a boolean cvar that can be toggled with `t.BlinkDebug true`/ `t.BlinkDebug false` in the in game console.
+The blink ability contains a boolean cvar that can be toggled with `t.BlinkDebug true`/ `t.BlinkDebug false` in the in-game console.

 If set to true, the following debug shapes will be draw when the ability is used:
 - A green sphere at the blink's start location